westbot657/DungeonEngine/Dungeons/emberhollow/emberhollow.md

 name of the town?
 Emberhollow
-what is the population? ~100-200 (with NPC's for almost all of them...) where do people live? (~5 people per house) where do food and water come from? what kind of foods and drinks are sold? defences? culture & religion? major resource? mining and fishing landmarks and special locations?
+what is the population? ~100-200 (with NPC's for almost all of them...) where do people live? (~5 people per house) where do food and water come from?
+The ocean what kind of foods and drinks are sold?
+Fish, bread defences? castle wall culture & religion? major resource? mining and fishing landmarks and special locations?
 The Keslite Forge, The Dragon keep, experimental telecomms base, secondary space control base